welfare-state-analytics/riksdagen-corpus/scripts/README.md

 1. Generate an input csv by querying protocol packages using `scripts/query2csv.py`
 	- this creates `input/scanned.csv` or `input/digital_originals.csv`, to be read by `scripts/pipeline.py`
 	- with the `-m` option the script will create year directories in `corpus/protocols/` if they don't already exist
-    - obs., unlike the other scripts use of `--start` and `--end` to define a range of dates is *exclusive* of the end year.
+    - obs., unlike the other scripts use of `--start` and `--end` to define a range of dates is *exclusive* of the end year – obs.
-    – obs.
 2, a potential problem is that this doesn't handle the two-year formats - 199495

 2. Compile parlaclarin for years queried in (1) with `scripts/pipeline.py`